Right to Know

-- Please use the IU13 Records Request Form to facilitate records requests.
-The state Office of Open Records form may also be used.
+- Please use the Pennsylvania Office of Open Records Standard Right-to-Know Request Form to facilitate records requests.

 All requests for public records must be submitted in writing to the Open Records Officer, either in person, by mail, by facsimile or through electronic mail.
 Questions about access to IU13 public records should also be addressed to IU13's Open Records Officer: